Meet the Command Staff

 Captain Brian Richards began his career at the Sarpy County Sheriff's Office in October 1989.
 He is assigned to the Administrative Division.
-He commands Professional Standards, Policy, CALEA and the Training Unit.
-He is also the Project Manager for the construction of the new Sarpy County Jail.
+He commands the Investigations Division.
+He was the Project Manager for the construction of the new Sarpy County Jail.
 He graduated from the Nebraska Law Enforcement Academy in October 1990.
 Captain Richards graduated from Bellevue University with a Bachelor of Science degree in Criminal Justice Administration.

 During Capt.
 Richards' tenure, he has worked in various divisions of the Sheriff's Office, including the Road Patrol, Narcotics, Investigations, and Jail.
 He also served on the Emergency Service Unit for eight years and as the Adjunct High-Risk Incident Commander.
 Capt.
 Richards was the project manager for the new Sarpy County Correctional Facility.
 He currently is assigned as the Investigations Division commander.

 Captain Kevin Griger

 Captain Kevin Griger began his career with the Sheriff's Office on January 2, 1987.
-He is assigned as Commander of the Road Patrol Division.
+He is assigned as Commander of the Support Services Division.
 Captain Griger graduated from the University of Nebraska-Omaha with a Bachelor of Science degree in Criminal Justice and was a member of the United States Marine Corps Reserve from 1983-1988.
 Captain Griger graduated with the 238th session of the National FBI Academy in 2009.

 He previously worked as Commander of the Investigations Division.
 Additionally, he had experience in the Jail Division as a deputy and then supervisor.
 He also was assigned to the Road Patrol as a deputy, then supervisor, and as Lieutenant in the Administration Division, working in Professional Standards.
 Earlier assignments were in Investigations as a Deputy in the Narcotics Unit and a Sergeant in Criminal Investigations.